bobthecow/fig-standards/proposed/psr-1-coding-style-guide/0400-constants-properties-and-methods.md

 Arguments with default values always go at the end of the argument list.

-Argument lists that exceed the line length limit may be split across subsequent indented lines.
+Argument lists that exceed 80 characters may be split across subsequent indented lines.
 There is only one argument per line.
 The closing parenthesis and opening brace are placed together on their own line.

     <?php
     namespace Vendor\Package;